top of page

 What's New?

-3/2024 I completed the Banta warehouse kit.
-Removed the caboose potbelly stove and added a 7' x 6' extension adjacent to the engine house.
+3/2024 I completed the Banta freight warehouse kit.
+Removed the caboose potbelly stove that I seldom used to heat the building, and added a 7' x 6' extension adjacent to the engine house.
 Added track and three switches.
 Built the Williams Wool Warehouse.
 Placed the freight house and warehouse on the new section.
+I also purchased a 25 ton, battery remote operated switcher that Bruce Williams painted, weathered, and detailed for me.
+It's now July 2024.
+I've spent the last 9 months working on a machine shop.
+If I'm lucky I'll be finished in about three months.
+I did add the CONOCO gas station between the freight house and the Wool Warehouse.

 Contact Bob at robertjdolci@gmail.com